Logo Futurismo

 Pedro Silva | Lagoa do Capitão with the volcano in the back

 At about 800 meters above sea level, this lake is the most popular on Pico Island due to its infinite beauty and view of Pico Mountain when the sun is shining.
 There are so many beautiful natural landscapes to see on Pico Island.
-Choosing which one to see first is challenging, but Lagoa do Capitão in São Roque should be on your list.
-This is maybe the lake with the most beautiful view over the Pico volcano in the background.
+Choosing which one to visit first is challenging, but Lagoa do Capitão in São Roque should be on your list.
+This is maybe the lake with the most beautiful view of the Pico volcano in the background.

 There is the possibility of doing a hike (PR13PIC) to Lagoa do Capitão if you wish to visit more of that beautiful mountainous region that is the central plateau of Pico.
 And, of course, Futurismo can take you to this beautiful lake and other wonderful places off the beaten track with a van tour dedicated to volcanoes and lakes.
 Embark on this discovery adventure with us!
 Explore the most breathtaking lakes on the island and the longest lava tube in Portugal.